 Publishing optimizers have a database of historical data of existing posts used for analysis.
 First, they can scan the words they contain.
 In order to do so, they can implement two different types of semantic analysis.

-A great read about this is on medium.com web site.
+There's a great read about this is on Medium.
 The ideal length for a blog post is 7 minutes of reading, which is equivalent to 1,500 words (or less for a image rich blog post).
 This post is roughly 500 words long.
 You know the proverb about shoemakers.

 Ingredient number 2: Image analysis